Respect, Responsibility & Results

 Get connected with the Alexandria Sheriff’s Office through social media!
 The Sheriff’s Office is now on Facebook and Twitter, so “like” and “follow” us for the latest information about community outreach, staff achievements, detention center news, employment opportunities and more.

-The Detention Center Bureau is the largest of the Sheriff’s Office's four organizational bureaus.
-Under the command of Chief Deputy Clarke Stearns, the Bureau is responsible for managing the Alexandria Detention Center's security function and is comprised of the Security Division.
+The Detention Center Operations and Support Services Bureau is the largest of the Sheriff’s Office's three organizational bureaus.
+Under the command of Chief Deputy Doug Schuler, the Bureau is responsible for managing the Alexandria Detention Center's security as well as the facility itself.
+The Security Division and Support Services Division comprise the Bureau.
 The Security Division supervises Security Teams, Special Management Sergeant, and Visitors Center operations, among other responsibilities.
+The Support Services Division maintains the physical plant, manages fire safety and sanitation, supervises the preparation and delivery of all staff and inmate meals, and maintains inmate records.

 The Judicial and Special Operations Bureau, under the command of Undersheriff Timothy Gleeson, is the arm of the Sheriff’s Office most visible to the general public, with of its work performed in the streets and neighborhoods of Alexandria, or under the watchful eye of citizens who frequent the Alexandria Courthouse.
 The Bureau encompasses the Judicial Operations and Special Operations Sections, which are responsible for functions that serve the courts and perform security, warrant service and other special operations functions in the communities of Alexandria.